gameltb/ComfyUI_stable_fast/README.md

 Run ComfyUI with `--disable-cuda-malloc` may be possible to optimize the speed further.

 > [!NOTE]
 >
+> - If you are using WSL, please do not install Triton for the time being due to bugs.
-> stable fast not work well with accelerate, So this node has no effect when the vram is low.
+> - stable fast not work well with accelerate, So this node has no effect when the vram is low.
 For example: 6G vram card run SDXL.

 ![sd1.5](asset/scr.png)
 ![ssd-1b](asset/scr1.png)